catastrophe-brandon/nms-gen/README.md

 ## Example nms-gen Use

-Assuming one has cloned the source and set up the program (documentation needed), the process of updating the base data from a sprite is a one-liner command like the following:
+Assuming one has cloned the source and set things up with `uv`, the process of updating the base data from a sprite is a one-liner command like the following:

-`python main.py input_bases/bubble_base.json sprites/mega_man_standing.png 40 --o my_output_file.json`
+`uv run main.py input_bases/bubble_base.json sprites/mega_man_standing.png 40 --o my_output_file.json`

 ### Command Break-down